-In addition to managing VCBF’s social media and websites and helping with coordinating their wide variety of programs, she also has been involved in International Baccalaureate student council, is an executive in the UBC CVC club, and has taken on a stylist and managerial role in the retail industry.
+In addition to managing VCBF’s social media and websites and helping with coordinating their wide variety of programs, she also has been involved in the National Centre for Truth and Reconciliation’s Imagine a Canada, International Baccalaureate student council, is an executive in the UBC CVC club, and has taken on a stylist and managerial role in the retail industry.

 Wendy Cutler, Cherry Scout Co-ordinator

 Haiku Invitational Judges

 Want to join our cherry team?
 Click for open positions here: Careers

 Want to volunteer?
 Click for open positions here: Volunteer